Electricity at the macroscale and its microscopic origins: Summary

+where $q$ is the charge of each particle in the identical set.
+If the number density and its continuous dependence on $\zeta$ can be represented by one $\Nelec$-fold set of single-particle states, it can be represented by an infinite number of such sets, which are related to one another by rotations within the $N$-dimensional subspace of ${\lebesgue(\realone^3)}$ that they span.

-When the bulk of a crystal is represented in a torus, delocalized sets whose elements have the crystal's periodicity are known as \emph{Bloch functions}, while localized non-periodic sets are known as \emph{Wannier functions}.
-The most localized set is known as the set of \emph{maximally localized Wannier functions} (MLWFs)~\cite{ferreira_parada,marzari_mlwf,souza,mlwf_rmp}.
+When the bulk of a crystal is represented in a torus, delocalized sets whose elements have the crystal's periodicity, such as the eigenfunctions of single-particle effective Hamiltonians, are known as \emph{Bloch functions}.
+Each set of Bloch functions can be transformed into any number of sets of localized \emph{Wannier functions}.
+The most localized set is known as the set of \emph{maximally localized Wannier functions} (MLWFs)~\citep{ferreira_parada,marzari_mlwf,souza,mlwf_rmp}.
+I point out that MLWFs do not have an obvious physical interpretation, and that using them to analyse the natures of chemical bonds is not justified theoretically.